Can You Pass a Background Check With a Warrant? (Good & Bad News)

 Types of Warrants and Whether They May Show Up on Background Checks

 To understand how warrants can affect background checks, it’s important to know the different kinds of warrants.
 The type of background check plays a role in determining the impact a warrant has on the individual’s employment, security clearance, tenant agreement, or licensure matter.
-In essence, knowing more about warrants can help answer the question, “Can you pass a background check with a warrant?”
+In essence, knowing more about warrants can help clarify whether it’s possible to pass a background check with a warrant.

 To determine how a warrant will affect the subject, or if it can show up on a records check, begins with knowing what kind of warrant was issued.
 Pending charges are not the same as arrest warrants, and a search warrant is vastly different than an arrest warrant.
 Charges can also be filed without a warrant ever being issued.